Getting Trust Assets Where They Belong

 Addressing a Former Trustee's Misconduct

 The trigger is knowledge.
 The statute says "known to the trustee."
 A successor trustee is not required to conduct an exhaustive investigation into every prior decision.
-But if they discover evidence of mismanagement, self-dealing, or misuse of trust assets, they cannot simply look the other way.
+But if they discover evidence of mismanagement or misuse of trust assets, they cannot look the other way.
+Part of the duty to administer the trust is holding prior fiduciaries accountable.

 For families navigating a trustee transition, this statute provides an important safeguard.
-It ensures that the new trustee has both the authority and the obligation to hold the former trustee accountable and to bring trust assets under proper control.
+It ensures that the new trustee has both the authority and the obligation to bring trust assets under proper control.